-What Makes These Western Train Trips Special
+What Makes These Western Train Trips Memorable

 Any train travel offers great sightseeing out the windows and, as a bonus, these trains also make servicing stops, which range from five minutes to an hour and allow passengers a chance to get off the train and walk around a new station a little.

 There’s no special responsibility weighing on the driver – that’s someone else’s job so your family can relax together.
 All of the Amtrak trains noted offer reasonably comfortable seats and meal services, with a selection of food, snacks and drinks for the duration of the trip.
 Vegan and vegetarian alternatives are also available.

 One item to remember is train timekeeping is not always exemplary; on all these runs, Amtrak owns or shares track with host freight-carrying railroads, the “landlords,” who may be bent on putting their freight train in front of yours.
 Expect possible delays.

 Keeping Everyone Busy When They’re All Aboard!

 Another item worth remembering is that WiFi is not generally available on these trains, but some of the larger stations should have it.
 Given the lengths of these suggested trips, you might want to bring favored snacks and games (both board and electronic games).

 Unlike flying, there are a lot of toilets to choose from and strollers are free to carry on.
 Many stations offer advanced boarding for families with young children.
 If you are traveling in a sleeping car, the showers on-board can be a big help, with big towels supplied by Amtrak.